yanganto/relayer-game/README.md

 Once the relayer contradictory itself the relay is slashed and the game is close.
 On the other hand, the honest relayer can get the corresponding rewards for each block from the corresponding slash of challenge.
 The bond entry barrier for a honest relayer is `blocks_from_last_comfirm * bond` and the max game round is the number of blocks from last comfirm block.
+The challenging time of block may be extended with `graceful period` for relayer only.
+The `graceful period` will be calculate by `graceful_function` when implementing.

 ## General parameters
 - `title ` (optional)